Get a free, no obligation personal loan quote with rates as low as 6.99%

 It’s possible that you haven’t made any capital gains in the previous 3 years and you’ve only experienced losses.
 In that case, it may be better to hold off on selling your asset or investment until the next tax year, when you’ve had a chance to make some profit.

-If you continue buying and selling low-performing investments during the year, you may even be able to get your taxable income to zero.
+If you have enough capital losses to claim during the year, you may even be able to get your taxable income to zero.

-However, the CRA is aware that some people plan to buy and sell stocks or property in order to purposely incur a capital loss.
-That is why you may not be allowed to use it to reduce your capital gains tax if you, or a person affiliated with you, buys back the property (or similar property) or stock within 30 days of selling the original asset.
+The CRA is aware that some people plan to buy and sell stocks or property to purposely incur a capital loss.
+That’s why you may not be allowed to use it to reduce your capital gains tax if you, or a person affiliated with you, buy back the property (or similar property) or stock within 30 days of selling the original asset.

 TurboTax